 The Risk Management Committee is a committee appointed by the Board to review the Company's system of risk management.
 The Risk Management Committee is formed with the purpose of ensuring the efficient management of the risks inherent in the provision of the investment services to Clients as well as the risks underlying the operation of the Company.

-The Risk Management Committee, which reports directly to the Board, consists of 5 participants and during 2017 held two (2) meetings
+The Risk Management Committee, which reports directly to the Board, consists of 7 participants and during 2018 held one (1) meeting.

 The role of the Risk Management Committee is essential to: